MicrosoftDocs/powerbi-docs/powerbi-docs/service-report-subscribe.md

 * If you share a dashboard with a colleague outside of your tenant, you will not be able to also create a subscription for that colleague.
 So if you are aaron@xyz.com, you can share with anyone@ABC.com, but you cannot yet subscribe anyone@ABC.com and they cannot subscribe to shared content.
 * Subscriptions may fail on dashboards or reports with extremely large images due to email size limits.
 * Power BI automatically pauses refresh on datasets associated with dashboards and reports that have not been visited in more than 2 months.
 However, if you add a subscription to a dashboard or report, it will not be paused even if it goes unvisited.
-* If you are not receiving the subscription emails, ensure that your User Principal Name (UPN) is able to receive emails.
+* If you aren't receiving the subscription emails, ensure that your User Principal Name (UPN) can receive emails.
 [The Power BI team is working on relaxing this requirement](https://community.powerbi.com/t5/Issues/No-Mail-from-Cloud-Service/idc-p/205918#M10163), so stay tuned.
 * If your dashboard or report is in Premium capacity, you can use group email aliases for subscriptions, instead of subscribing colleagues one email address at a time.
 The aliases are based on the current active directory.

 ## Next steps